goauthentik/authentik/website/integrations/services/mobilizon/index.md

 The following placeholders will be used:

--   `inventory.company` is the FQDN of the mobilizon install.
+-   `mobilizon.company` is the FQDN of the mobilizon install.
 -   `authentik.company` is the FQDN of the authentik install.

 ## authentik Configuration